FolkComputer/folk/README.md

 ssh tunnel to get access to CUPS Web UI: run on your laptop `ssh -L 6310:localhost:631 folk@folk-WHATEVER.local`, leave it open

-go to http://localhost:6310 on your computer, go to Printers, hopefully it shows up there automatically, try printing test page
+Go to http://localhost:6310 on your computer, go to Printers, hopefully it shows up there automatically, try printing test page. _I could not get that implicitclass:// automatically-added printer in CUPS to work for my printer at all_, so I did the below:

-if job is paused due to `cups-browsed` issue, try https://askubuntu.com/questions/1128164/no-suitable-destination-host-found-by-cups-browsed : remove `cups-browsed` `sudo apt-get purge --autoremove cups-browsed` then add printer manually via IPP in CUPS Web UI (it might automatically show up via dnssd)
+If job is paused due to `cups-browsed` issue or otherwise doesn't work, try https://askubuntu.com/questions/1128164/no-suitable-destination-host-found-by-cups-browsed : remove `cups-browsed` `sudo apt-get purge --autoremove cups-browsed` then add printer manually via IPP in Add Printer in Administration tab of CUPS Web UI (it might automatically show up under Discovered Network Printers there using dnssd)

-once printer is working, go to Administration dropdown on printer page and Set as Server Default
+Once printer is working, go to Administration dropdown on printer page and Set as Server Default.

+Try printing from Folk!

-test `lpr ~/folk-printed-programs/SOMETHING.pdf` (you have to print the PDF and not the PS for it to work, probably)
+You can also test printing again with `lpr ~/folk-printed-programs/SOMETHING.pdf` (you have to print the PDF and not the PS for it to work, probably)

 ### Potentially useful